Jonesboro Hit and Run Accidents

 Discuss Your Hit and Run Case with a Jonesboro Lawyer

-As the largest personal injury firm based in Tennessee, we can represent people who need a car accident attorney or guidance in cases arising from truck accidents, medical malpractice, defective products, inadequate security, dog bites, or nursing home neglect, among other situations.
-You can reach us 24/7, and we are available to meet with you anywhere that you choose.
+We represent Jonesboro accident victims who need a car accident attorney or guidance in cases arising from truck accidents, medical malpractice, defective products, inadequate security, dog bites, or nursing home neglect, among other situations.
+You can contact us 24/7, and we are available to meet with you anywhere that you choose.

 Most car accidents are preventable and occur as a result of errors by one or more drivers.
 To prove liability, you will need to establish by a preponderance of the evidence that the driver owed you a duty of care, which was breached, and that your injuries resulted from the driver’s carelessness.
 Damages that may be available in these cases often include medical expenses, lost income, mental anguish, loss of consortium, and pain and suffering.

 Truck drivers are required to follow numerous detailed regulations, including rules related to hours of service, keeping a logbook, and maintenance procedures.
 Many of these regulations are intended to protect other people on the road from harm.
 In some states, if a driver violated a law that was enacted to protect the public, the violation can create a rebuttable presumption of negligence.
 Trucking companies are also required to follow a number of regulations, including rules related to background checks of drivers and proper supervision.
 They often may be held directly or indirectly liable for a truck accident.